Nana-Sakura/Alicorn-diff/README.md

 8. Line Feed only.

-9. Try to make Alicorn looks the same in different platforms, but not definitely.
+9. Try to make LibearXL looks the same in different platforms, but not definitely.

 10. No SaaS.